pb866/VectorMaths/README.md

 -------------
 - Improved version of `VectorMaths` in [auxdata](https://github.com/pb866/auxdata.git) with language updated to Julia 1.1.
 - Combine functions `DFvector_mean` and `multivector_mean` from previous module
-- use vararg instead of vector of DataFrames for input DataFrames
+- Use vararg instead of vector of DataFrames for input DataFrames
-- updated kwargs with `xcols`/`ycols` to select x/y data columns, `output` to select data range and scaling of data outside the common range, and `colnames` to manipulate column headers
+- Updated kwargs with `xcols`/`ycols` to select x/y data columns, `output` to select data range and scaling of data outside the common range, and `colnames` to manipulate column headers